• Skip to primary navigation

 2. Add the chopped carrots and potatoes, beef broth, onion soup mix, bay leaf, Italian seasoning, garlic powder, salt, pepper, and Worcestershire sauce.
 Stir.

-3. Dump the can of diced tomatoes and tomato paste on top and do not stir.
+3. Dump the can of diced tomatoes and tomato paste on top but do not stir.

 4. Close the lid and set the steam release knob to the Sealing position.

 5. Cancel the Sauté setting.
-Press the Pressure Cook/Manual button or dial and then the + or - button or dial to select 7 minutes.
-Make sure it is set to High pressure.
+Press the Pressure Cook/Manual button or dial and then the +/- button or dial to select 7 minutes.
+High pressure.
 It will take several minutes to come to pressure.

 6. When the cooking cycle is finished, let the pot sit undisturbed for 15 minutes (15 minute natural release).
 Then carefully, in short bursts at first, release the remaining steam manually, by turning the steam release knob to the Venting position.